-A heresy is a distorted, vulnerable, and fragile form of Christianity that cannot sustain itself.

-In this series, we will examine five such heresies, all of which have been with us since the early years of the church.
-Why do they endure?
-Because they are all deceptively sensible; all the heresies arose as answers to some of the deepest mysteries of our faith.
+What does "heresy" mean?
+To go back to last week, a heresy is a distorted, vulnerable, and fragile form of Christianity that cannot sustain itself.
+In the early centuries it was a series of heresies that threatened the church and, despite much work to combat them, they endure still.
+Why?
+Because they are all deceptively sensible; all the heresies arose as answers to the deepest mysteries of our faith.
 The heresies provided wrong answers to our questions, but at least they were answers and often very appealing answers.
 Heresies are how a bug light must look to a bug - just so right, enticing us to our death.
+This week, we turn to a movement in the second century called Marcionism, after Marcion, a prominent and wealthy Christian.